Constitution – Article 1

 - The elected officers of the Association must be active members.

-- The term of office for the elected officers, except for the Treasurer, shall be for one (1) year from the date of the election or until a new election is held.
-The Treasurer shall be elected for a minimum term of two years, and the term may be extended upon approval of the executive board.
+- The term of office for the 2nd Vice-President shall be one (1) year, and the term of office for the other elected officers shall be for two (2) years from the date of the election or until a new election is held.
+The term of office for any elected officer, except the 2nd Vice-President, may be extended upon approval of the Executive Board.

 - Nominations for offices shall be made from the floor, by active members, at the annual conference.